 There are photos of pink apples all over the internet!
 And I can’t get my hands on them, because they aren’t local.
 What to do?
-Create my own pink apples!
+Create my own pink apples by poaching them in red wine!

 I love the variation of flavor in this apple tart, it is a distinct departure from apple and pumpkin spiced foods while still using what is in season and local to me.
 It is also easy to put together and very time flexible as well.
 Prepare your tart crust and poached apples beforehand and assemble the tart the next day.
 Also, by slicing your apples before poaching, you cut down on the time it takes to put it together.